smotrjashka/SneakGame/README.md

 May be in future I will make more complex level idea

-Than I changed the speed increasing.
-Sincerelly, its a hight speed for scope 15, for example.
-And I think little bit more and start to change speed only for new level.
-For me, its good idea))
+Then I changed the speed increasing.
+Sincerely, it's a high speed for scope 15, for example.
+And I think a little bit more and start to change speed only for the new level.
+For me, it's a good idea))

-After that I saw part of code where we place food, particulary the coordinat check!
-It potential bug.
+After that I saw part of the code where we place food, particularly the coordinate check!
+I't potential bug.
 We place the food and only after that we grow the body.
-But check contains only body, not a new + 1 squear.
-Or if we imagine that in our model during food place we go ahead, than we need to avoid the next squaer for "automatice eating" food.
-Thats why I made a decision to expand the prohibiden area for new food.
+But check contains only body, not a new + 1 square.
+Or if we imagine that in our model during food place we go ahead, than we need to avoid the next squaer for "automatic eating" food.
+That's why I made a decision to expand the prohibiden area for new food.

 And I added the lifes.
-The user will have 3 lifes.
+The user will have 3 lives.
 Each new level lifes will be "zeroed" to 3.
-Game is over when no lifes left.
-If we will restore the game, we restore lifes count too.
+Game is over when no lives left.
+If we will restore the game, we restore lives count too.
 Every colision take 1 life.
-May be in future it will be more complex concept of lifes.
+May be in future it will be a more complex concept of lifes.
-Pay attention, that every colision with obstacle take 1 life, but in snake "eat" herself, she die emidiatlly!!))
+Pay attention, that every collision with obstacle take 1 life, but in snake "eat" herself, she died immediatly!!))

 ## Concepts covered